kulackov-yaroslaw/coolest-projects/Snake/README.md

 This is my first project having a certain graphical interface.
 Although this is a console application, but it gave me the opportunity to be creative, and not just solve algorithmic problems.
 You can see how it looks in folder "pictures".
+A few words about the game itself.
+The snake is controlled by the "WASD" keys.
+When the head hits a cage with an apple, the snake "eats" it and increases in length.
+The goal is to become 15 blocks in length.
+Everything has its own color, that is beautiful.